 - STLC phases start after phases of SDLC are completed

-- End goal is to find bugs in product and report to development team for bug fix
+- End goal is to find bugs in product and report to the development team for bug fix

 These are the basic differences between SDLC and STLC.
 Now, let’s understand STLC in depth.

-What Is the Role of STLC?
+What Is the Role of STLC in SDLC?

 Now that we have the gist of what the software testing life cycle is, let’s take a look at why it’s essential.
 Even if a firm has the best programmers and developers, they are bound to make mistakes.
 The main role of STLC is to find those mistakes and get them fixed.
 The main goal of conducting an STLC is to maintain product quality.